Ageing PhD - 2020 Entry

-The Division specialises in high-quality research with national and international impact on health and well-being policy.
-The PhD in Ageing is your chance to work with our academics on the production of a thesis that makes an original contribution to knowledge development within the discipline.
+This part-time and flexible PhD is led by the research-active academics based in our Division of Health Research, producing high-quality research with national and international impact on health and well-being policy.
+The PhD in Ageing is your chance to work with our academics on the production of a 35,000-word thesis in your area of interest and professional practice that makes an original contribution to knowledge development within the discipline.

 Throughout your studies, we will support you as you enhance your leadership skills and effectiveness, and develop advanced skills in research design, practice and dissemination.
 You’ll foster critical approaches to the review of evidence and improve your written and oral presentation skills.
 And you’ll develop the confidence to become autonomous in your professional practice and in your management of new knowledge.